-(a) Any business entity in which the Public Officer has a direct or indirect investment.(b) Any real property in which the Public Officer has a direct or indirect interest.

-(c) Any source of income provided or promised to the Public Officer within 12 months prior to the time when the decision is made or action is taken.

-(d) Any business entity in which the Public Officer is a director, officer, partner, trustee, or manager.

-(e) Any donor of, or any intermediary or agent for a donor of, a gift or gifts aggregating two hundred fifty dollars (\$250) or more in value provided to, received by, or promised to the Public Officer within 12 months prior to the time when the decision is made or action is taken.

-J. Personal interest is an outside interest that is non-financial in nature but could reasonably be considered to affect one's ability to make unbiased decisions.
+- (a) Any business entity in which the public official has a direct or indirect investment. - (b) Any real property in which the public official has a direct or indirect interest. - (c) Any source of income provided or promised to the public official within 12 months prior to the time when the decision is made or action is taken. - (d) Any business entity in which the public official is a director, officer, partner, trustee, or manager. - (e) Any donor of, or any intermediary or agent for a donor of, a gift or gifts aggregating two hundred fifty dollars (\$250) or more in value provided to, received by, or promised to the public official within 12 months prior to the time when the decision is made or action is taken. - I. Personal Interest is an outside interest that is non-financial in nature but could reasonably be considered to affect one's ability to make unbiased decisions.
 Personal interests are by their nature more difficult to identify, so that officials should be more aware of them in themselves and more circumspect in ascribing them to others.